lyusupov/SoftRF/software/firmware/source/UATbridge/README.md

 The firmware auto-senses presence of connected [SoftRF-LoRa](https://github.com/lyusupov/SoftRF/wiki/SoftRF-LoRa-module) daughterboard.<br>
 When the daughterboard is not attached - remaining [SoftRF-UAT](https://github.com/lyusupov/UAT-test-signal#variant-2-advanced) board fallbacks into **UAT Receiver** operation mode automatically.<br>

-**UAT Receiver** makes reception of UAT signals, then transmits serial data packets over UART @ 2 Mbps.<br>
+**UAT Receiver** makes reception of UAT signals, then transmits serial data frames over UART @ 2 Mbps.<br>
-The data rate and format of the packets was choosen to be compatible with [Stratux UATRadio, Low Power v3](https://www.amazon.com/dp/B07JNSHCLQ/).
+This data rate and format of the frames were choosen to be compatible with [Stratux UATRadio, Low Power v3](https://www.amazon.com/dp/B07JNSHCLQ/).

 ## Build instructions